niqdev/devops/docs/jvm.md

 [  age   ]
 ```

-In Java variable can *only* be passed by values i.e. a new variable is added in the stack
+In Java, variable can *only* be passed by values i.e. a new variable is added on the Stack

 Passing by reference is *not* possible, but don't confuse that when objects are passed into methods, *the **reference** of the object is passed **by value***